na-na-hi/renget/archive/LCB_optimal_grind_guide.md

 %Grey% Yi Sang: %%
 %gold%  000 %%
-W Corp (Great for Rupture and Charge teams) / Spicebush (Requires set up, but can nuke with Sinking)
+W Corp (Great for Rupture and Charge teams) / Spicebush (Requires setup, but can nuke with Sinking)
 %gold%  00 %%
 Dieci (It's a Discard ID, and a good one)
 %Pink% Faust: %%
 %gold%  000 %%
-Regret (The best Tremor ID and overall great pick) / The One Who Grips (Has a lot of debuffs) / Seven (Good for damage and clashing)
+Regret (The best Tremor ID, and overall great pick) / The One Who Grips (Has a lot of debuffs) / Seven (Good for damage and clashing) / Blade Lineage (Makes Poise IDs crit more reliably)
 %gold%  00 %%
 Remnant (Pretty well balanced, great skill 3)
 %#ffef23%  Don Quixote: %%
 %gold%  000 %%
 W Corp (Your nuke) / Middle (Great alternative, but you need to run an Envy team to make her truly powerful)
 %gold%  00 %%
-Blade Lineage (Powerful Poise ID) / Lantern (Great for Rupture teams)
+Blade Lineage (Great Poise ID) / Lantern (Great for Rupture teams)
 %#cf0000%  Ryoshu: %%
 %gold%  000 %%
 W Crop (Your Nuke) / Chef (Good alternative, but he skill 3 requires setup to be a nuke and it can't clash)